wildjames/Patient-Appointment-Backend/notes.md

 Added some data validation functions.
 I tend to use Django more than flask (I only really use flask when something needs to be lightweight), so I have less experience with some of the tooling, and I've not done data validation in this framework before.
 Some basic research tells me that I could use tools like WTForms and Marshmallow, but I don't have time to learn a new tool right now so I'll just do it by hand.
 There's only a small number of checks I need, anyway.

 Note that my validation actually breaks the tests - some of the example postcodes are given in "wrong-ish" formats, like "AB123CD" rather than "AB12 3CD".
 I'll need to update them to account for that.

+It's just occurred to me that I didn't think to make the endpoints async.
+This is fine for now, but needs to be fixed later!